-5 Simple Steps to Never Rage Quit Again: Dealing with Game Anger
+5 Simple Steps to Improve Your Experience: Dealing with Gamer Rage

 If you fall into the first category, then you most probably know how to control the anger that bubbles up inside the vast majority of us when we lose at a game.
 But if you happen to fall into the second category, things can take a rather unpleasant turn.